RumbleDB/rumble-test-suite/README.md

 # How to use Test Driver and Test Convertor
 Due to time factor, the Project could not be refactored.
 Meaning that there is **no command line arguments** that could be passed to command executing a JAVA .jar file were not created.
 Also, **no configuration .json file** (or other format) was created.
 Instead, **Constants.java** class will be used in combination with **private fields** of JAVA classes. **For each scenario we will describe how to setup all fields in order to obtain desired results.
 In addition, usage of outputs will be described.**

+## 1. Understanding the Output folder structure of Test Driver
+The outputs can be enabled by setting **public static final boolean PRODUCE_LOGS = true** in **src/main/java/ch/ethz/Constants.java**

+The outputs will be stored under **rumble-test-suite/logDirectoryName directory**.

+**logDirectoryName** is declared and assigned as **private static String logDirectoryName** in **src/main/java/ch/ethz/Run.java**

+**Each execution** of src/main/java/ch/ethz/Run.java **will create a subdirectory** rumble-test-suite/logDirectoryName/timestamp containing:
+1. Success.txt - List of test cases that **were not modified** by hard-coded conversion, where **Rumble result matches expected result of test case**
+2. Managed.txt - List of test cases that **were modified** by hard-coded conversion, where **Rumble result matches expected result of test case**
+3. Fails.txt - List of test cases that where **Rumble result does not match expected result of test case**
+4. Crashes.txt - List of test cases that caused unhandled exception when run in Rumble
+5. UnsupportedTypes.txt - List of test cases
+6. UnsupportedErrorCodes.txt -
+7. Dependencies.txt -
+8. Skipped.txt -
+9. Statistics.csv - **aggregated sum per test set** of above mentioned 8 categories
+10. BrokenWithLatestImplementation.txt -

 # How to setup your IDE - IntelliJ Project assuming all PRE-REQUIREMENTS are installed.